-This is a named option, professional program in the Statistics M.S.
+This is a named option (formally documented sub-major) professional program in the Statistics M.S.

 Please consult the table below for key information about this degree program’s admissions requirements.
 The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.